anobaka/ReusableMvc/README.md

 # ReusableMvc

-Reuse controllers, actions, views and static files in one application with multiple pipelines.
+Reuse controllers, actions, views and static files within one application but different contexts.

+## Common Usages
++ Creating multiple UI skins applications.
++ Cooperators usually ask for many changes on the UI layer, with the core logic changing little.
++ ...

 ## Status

-+ Under developing
-+ Basic functions done.
++ Basic functions have been finished.

 ## Overview